Prediction is very difficult, especially if it is about the future.

 Internal and external milestones, and significant events, offer critical insights into building roadmaps [3].
 They help stakeholders understand feature progress and visualize and leverage opportunities that can be predictable and require longer-term planning, as described in the following sections.

 Milestones mark specific progress points on the development timeline and are critical for understanding and monitoring product evolution and risk.
 In the past, many progress milestones were based on phase-gate activities.
 But experience has shown that stage gate milestones generally do not reduce risk.
-(See Principle #5 – Base milestones on objective evidence of working solutions.)
+(See Principle #5 – Base milestones on objective evaluation of working systems)

 SAFe progress milestones are represented by the fixed cadence of Iterations and PIs, as illustrated in Figure 6.
 It defines three types of milestones: